hyundai-robotics/doc-hi6-operation/book.md

 You can set the PCI slot to be used for the industrial communication.

-1. Touch the \[2: Control Parameter &gt; 11: Industrial Communication &gt; 1: PCI Slot Settings &gt; 1 Channel\] menu.
+1. Touch the `[2: Control Parameter  - 11: Industrial Communication  - 1: PCI Slot Settings  - 1 Channel]` menu.
 Then, the PCI slot setting screen will appear.

 2. Select the desired tab and then set the communication method \(Master / Slave\) and protocol.
-After that, tap the \[OK\] button.
+After that, tap the `[OK]` button.

     ![](../../../_assets/tp630/ctrl-industrial-channel_eng.png)